Over Thirty Ways to Use Bicarbonate of Soda (Baking Soda) Around the House

-As an alternative to buying expensive and possible harmful cleaning products it is possible to create many natural and effective cleaners using easily obtained ingredients that many people will already have at home.
+It is possible to create many natural and effective household cleaners using easily obtained ingredients that can be just as effective as bought products.
+Many of these ingredients may be familiar or items that you already have at home.

-One example of these is bicarbonate of soda or baking soda as it is also known.
-This safe, environmentally friendly and easily bought item is well known for its use in baking as a raising agent but also has many other cleaning and health and beauty applications that many people are not aware of, despite the fact that these where commonly used in the past before the vast selection of commercially available cleaning products we have today.
+One example of these is bicarbonate of soda or baking soda as it is also sometimes known.
+This safe, environmentally friendly and easily bought item is well known for its use in baking as a raising agent but also has many other cleaning, health and beauty applications that many people are not aware of.
+These where commonly known and used in the past before the vast selection of commercially available cleaning products we have today were produced.
 Due to concerns that these may contain harmful and even toxic chemical ingredients interest has grown in more natural and safe alternatives in recent years.

 - Non-abrasive cleaner for kitchen work tops, sinks, baths and ovens and hobs.